tarngerine/tarngerine.github.io/source/content/index.md

 template: index
 ---

+⌁ My [software imagineering studio](https://read.cv/teams/toolshop) is currently on hiatus while I am an AI research engineering resident at Anthropic for 2025, rotating on finetuning and interpretability

 ## I design, prototype, and build ambitious new software like

 1. software development tools <span class="at">@</span> [Linear](https://linear.app)